Staying In Touch – both Locally and Overseas

 Issues with Internet Access in China

-Accessing foreign (US websites) can be particularly slow, if at all.
-The “Great Firewall of China” is real, blocks access of many websites and services that are outside of Chinese control and will most certainly be filtering by automatic processes, everything you send or receive, so use caution with using certain words.
+Accessing foreign (non-chinese) can be particularly slow, if at all.
+The “Great Firewall of China” is real, blocks access of many non-chinese websites and services that are outside of Chinese control and will most certainly be filtering by automatic processes, everything you send or receive, via email, instant message or web, so use caution with using certain words and common sense.

-Amongst over 20,000 others, the following websites are CURRENTLY blocked and banned:
+As an example, amongst over 20,000 others, the following major services are currently blocked and banned:

 - Google.com (plus all Google services including Gmail)